mortezakowkabi/jcb-persian-documentation/040-Adding-Helper-Structures-to-any-JCB-component.md

 # Adding Helper Structures to Any JCB Component

 This guide walks you through the process of integrating **Helper Structures**—such as help documentation—into any Joomla Component Builder (JCB) component.
-It is based on the official tutorial video *“Adding Helper Structures to Any JCB Component”* and expanded for clarity, accuracy, and completeness.
+It is based on the official tutorial video *"Adding Helper Structures to Any JCB Component"* and expanded for clarity, accuracy, and completeness.

 ---